BrianChen/URLShortenerAPI/README.md

 Things to keep in mind when scaling:
 Database schema (isolating original urls)
-User logins to have their own dashboard of their shortened urls
+User logins to have their own dashboard of their shortened urls (login for extra features)